graphiks/Port-Windows-11-Raphael/guide/troubleshooting-en.md

 > This error usually occurs when you get a BSOD while Windows is setting up.
 Altough this BSOD is very uncommon since the WiFi drivers are disabled by default, which may crash.

 ## INACCESSIBLE_BOOT_DEVICE BSOD
 This Blue Screen of Death likely means some broken driver installation.
-To fix this, open up diskpart again to add letter X to Windows and letter Y to ESP, then reinstall the drivers by running the driverupdater again.
-You can use the [reinstall guide](update-en.md) for this.
+To fix this, reinstall the drivers using the [reinstall guide](update-en.md).

 ## My screen is dimmer than before
 A weird workaround for this... is to just press the power button to put the phone to sleep, and again to wake it.
 Just works for some reason.